-Set the worksurfaces - with two worksurface pieces, form a completely flat surface using a straight edge or level.
-Use shims to adjust the height of either piece if necessary.
+With two worksurface pieces, form a completely flat surface using a straight edge or level.
+If necessary, use shims to adjust the height of either piece.

-Lift and prop up the first two pieces.

-Place small dabs of epoxy adhesive in intervals every 24" [610 mm] along the front and back edges of the cabinet top below the first worksurface piece.
+Lift and prop up the first two pieces, and place small dabs of adhesive in intervals every 24" (610mm) along the front and back edges of the cabinet top below the first worksurface piece.
 Then remove the wood prop and lower the worksurface into place.

-Put a few dabs of epoxy adhesive along the lower edge of the first worksurface piece where the next worksurface piece will abut.
+Put a few dabs of adhesive along the lower edge of the first piece where the next piece will abut.

-Repeat the above steps for the second worksurface piece and carefully lower it into place leaving a 0.125" [3 mm] to 0.0625" [1.5 mm] seam between pieces.
+Repeat the steps above for the second worksurface piece and carefully lower it into place, leaving a 0.125" (3mm) to 0.0625" (1.5mm) seam between the pieces.